Paid Internships Related to Jewish Studies and Israel

 The OneVoice Movement seeks a Development Intern to provide support for our New York office’s development work – from planning and strategizing on ways to reach fundraising goals to projects as needed in fulfillment of our mission.
 This internship offers opportunities to gain experience in grant writing, development, and fundraising while increasing knowledge of the Israeli-Palestinian conflict.
 Applicants should have great communication skills, be organized and detailed-oriented, flexible, a fast learner, a team player, and one who takes initiative and pride in their work.
 Although the OneVoice Movement boasts a fast-paced work environment, it also values personal development and enthusiasm for learning.
 This internship will run from February to May 2017.

 To apply, please send a cover letter, resume, and the names and telephone numbers of two professional references to Christina Taler, Development & Grants Officer with “Development Intern” written in the subject line.
 For more information, go to: http://onevoicemovement.org/jobs.
-The deadline has already passed for 2016; please check back for the 2017 deadline.
+The deadline has already passed for 2017; please check back later for the deadline.

 J Street is a pro-Israel lobby group that supports the people and state of Israel, and their right to defend themselves and live in peace.
 They seek a two-state solution to the Israeli-Palestinian conflict: Israel as the national homeland of the Jewish people living in peace and security alongside the state of Palestine as the national homeland of the Palestinian people.